nekolessi/nekochatterino/README.md

 ## Credits and license

-NekoChatterino is built on the work of:
+Neko's Chatterino is built on the work of:

 - [Chatterino](https://github.com/Chatterino/chatterino2), a Twitch chat client.
 - [Chatterino Homies](https://github.com/itzAlex/chatterino7), which provides the